And welcome back once again to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 That's what's always made the country work.

-Anyway, I got to run brief timeout.
+Anyway, I got to run brief time out.

 Although I can play this.

-That's these loco weeds at ESPN.
+That's these local weeds at ESPN.

-Oh, you gotta hear a couple of these.
+You got to hear a couple of these.

 We come back from the break.